sigstore/.github/SECURITY.md

 #### Stepping Down

-Members may step down at any time and propose a replacement from existing active contributors of sigstore.
+Members may step down at any time and propose a replacement from existing active contributors of Sigstore.

 #### Responsibilities